 In the end, you notice that the numbers don’t add up.
 More often than not, it’s technicians using trucks for personal errands.
 They might be taking unnecessary detours before attending to jobs which can quickly spiral down into late arrivals, unhappy customers, and negative reviews.

 Think you can’t afford to implement real-time GPS tracking?
 Consider what it costs your business if you don’t track your engineers.
-According to LPM Insider, more than 30 percent of respondents admitted to falsifying the actual time they worked.

 Let’s say your field service business has nine technicians and they work 45 weeks in a year.
 If these statistics hold true, three of your field service technicians are saying they’re working when they’re actually not.
 If each of them takes just two extra hours off per 40-hour work week and you pay $20 per hour, you’re losing $5,400 per year in wasted wages alone.